 October 1, 1979: Construction began at Epcot after years of planning, the theme park company said.

-September 23, 1980: According to Walt Disney World, this is when the ‘Big Thunder Mountain Railroad’ attraction opened at Frontierland in Magic Kingdom.
+September 23, 1980: According to Disney, this is when the ‘Big Thunder Mountain Railroad’ attraction opened at Frontierland in Magic Kingdom.

 Big Thunder Mountain Railroad (Photo from Walt Disney World)